ucsb-cs16-s19-nichols/ucsb-cs16-s19-nichols.github.io/_info/staff.md

 * email: Email is lawtonnichols [at] cs [dot] ucsb [dot] edu, but please use Piazza for course-related communication.
 * Office hours time and location are available on [course Google Calendar](/info/schedule/)

-## Course TAs: Kun Wan and Peter Master
+## Course TAs: Kun Wan and Bay-Yuan Hsu

 Contact via Piazza.